USAID Youth Empower Activity in Jamaica

 EDC and its partners recognize the potential of Jamaican youth and the importance of fostering opportunities for education, employment, and civic engagement.
 Many young people face barriers to accessing coordinated services that support their growth and success.
 Strengthening pathways to certified training, work-based learning, and employment opportunities is key to ensuring that all youth can thrive.

-The goal of the USAID Youth Empower Activity in Jamaica is to create sustainable, positive development in Jamaica with and for resilient youth and their communities to achieve their fullest potential and to support the prevention of youth crime and violence.
-The activity intends to support youth so they can recognize the entrepreneurial and creative assets they themselves possess that can be used in positive, participatory, and productive ways.
+The goal of the USAID Youth Empower Activity in Jamaica was to create sustainable, positive development in Jamaica with and for resilient youth and their communities to achieve their fullest potential and to support the prevention of youth crime and violence.
+The activity intended to support youth so they could recognize the entrepreneurial and creative assets they themselves possessed that could be used in positive, participatory, and productive ways.

 Key Activities